vanvalenlab/deepcell-applications/README.md

 Below is a table summarizing the currently supported applications and their arguments and any defaults.
 For more information, use `python run_app.py --help` or `python run_app.py APP_NAME --help`.

+To learn more about the pretrained models, see the [introductory documentation](https://github.com/vanvalenlab/intro-to-deepcell/tree/master/pretrained_models).

 #### Mesmer arguments

 | Name | Description | Default Value |